fieldrndservices/libssh2/README.md

 > nmake install
 ```

+The `no-asm` avoids having to install an assembler.
+The `no-shared` option disables building the OpenSSL into shared/dynamic libraries and ensures OpenSSL is statically linked with this project.
+The `no-stdio` skips building the tests and application, which can increase the build time considerably and are ultimately unnecessary.

+The `nmake install` command will "install" the static libraries into `C:\Program Files (x86)\OpenSSL` and `C:\Program Files\OpenSSL`, respectively.
+This step/command can be skipped to avoid overwriting an existing OpenSSL installation, which may be a different version and/or include the shared libraries, but then the `-DOPENSSL_ROOT_DIR=` option used during the [Windows build](#windows) of this project will have to be adjusted accordingly.

 ### Windows

 The [Microsoft Visual C++ Build Tools 2017](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017) should have installed the `x86 Native Build Tools` and the `x64 Native Build Tools` command prompts.
 Use the `x86` command prompt for building the 32-bit versions of the DLL, and the `x64` command prompt for building the 64-bit version of the DLL.
 This ensures the appropriate C compiler is available to CMake to build the library.
 Run the following commands to obtain the source code: